-This week marks the end of an era on London Underground’s District line, as the last of the venerable D78 stock are withdrawn from passenger service.
-After 37 years of plying their trade between east and west London, the fleet’s time is up, and they are to be replaced by the brand new, air-conditioned, walk-through S stock as part of a multi-million pound upgrade programme for the network.
-The last train is scheduled to operate in service on Friday 21st April, with a final farewell railtour taking place two weeks later, on Sunday 7th May.
+April 2017 marked the end of an era on London Underground’s District line, as the last of the venerable D78 stock were withdrawn from passenger service.
+After 37 years of plying their trade between east and west London, the fleet’s time was up, being replaced by the brand new, air-conditioned, walk-through S stock as part of a multi-million pound upgrade programme for the network.
+The last public service train operated on Friday 21st April, with a final farewell railtour taking place two weeks later, on Sunday 7th May.

-Out of 75 individual units there are now only six left, formed into three trains – two of these are believed to have now run the last, having ended their days at Ealing Common depot, from where this trains will be dispatched away from London Underground.
-The third unit has spent a week at Upminster depot to be prepared for the final trip, and will tonight also have stabled at Ealing Common.
-All will have then operated normal services for the last time, closing the curtain on over 100 years of conventional, DC-motored rolling stock operation across the sub-surface lines.
-Like the A60/62 and C69/77 stock before them, the D78s will become nothing more than a memory, as the trains of the future become the present, ready to take on the baton of service for the next 30 years.
+Out of 75 individual units only six remained by the final week, formed into three trains.
+Over the course of the week, each train gradually migrated to Ealing Common depot as services wound down, prior to being dispatched away from the London Underground network.
+The final service brought down the curtain on over 100 years of conventional, DC-motored rolling stock operation across the sub-surface lines.
+Like the A60/62 and C69/77 stock before them, the D78s are now nothing more than a memory, replaced by the trains of the future ready to take on the baton of service for the next 30 years.